GestionSystemesTelecom/fake-authentication-jwtbearer/README.md

  > If You need it for ASP.NET Core 2.1, check [Tag 2.1.2](https://github.com/GestionSystemesTelecom/fake-authentication-jwtbearer/tree/1.0.4)

+ > If You need it for ASP.NET Core 3.1, check [Tag 3.0.0](https://github.com/GestionSystemesTelecom/fake-authentication-jwtbearer/tree/3.0.0)

 ## How to install it?

 First add this package to your Nuget configuration file : [GST.Fake.Authentication.JwtBearer](https://www.nuget.org/packages/GST.Fake.Authentication.JwtBearer).